Hurricane Iota explosively intensifies to Category 5 as it bears down on Nicaragua

 “Our colleagues are going to try to arrive as quickly as possible, considering the other event that is approaching us, in order to be there before any circumstance,” said SINAPRED Director Guillermo González.

 “The population experiences stress at a time of crisis, especially children, women and elderly people,” he said.
-In a statement, president of the Nicaraguan Red Cross Oscar Gutiérrez, said getting clean water was the first priority.
+In a statement, Oscar Gutiérrez, president of the Nicaraguan Red Cross, said that getting clean water was the first priority.
 The second was psychological and social support for “people and kids who lost everything.”

 An estimated 80,000 Nicaraguans could be affected by Hurricane Iota, according to the Nicaraguan government.

-Across Central America, more than 3 million people were affected by Hurricane Eta, with the most damage in Honduras where extreme flooding affected more than 2 million people, according to the International Red Cross.
+Across Central America, more than 3 million people were affected by Hurricane Eta, with the most damage occurring in Honduras, where extreme flooding affected more than 2 million people, according to the International Red Cross.

 At least 250 people died across the region after flooding reached to the roofs and landslides buried homes with residents inside.
-The World Food Program estimates millions in Central America need food assistance after Hurricane Eta in a region already suffering from the impacts of climate change.
+The World Food Program estimates that millions in Central America need food assistance after Hurricane Eta in a region already suffering from the impacts of climate change.

-“Eta arrived at the worst moment, making life more difficult for millions of people who have been affected for years by erratic climate and recently by the socioeconomic crisis caused by COVID-19,” said Miguel Barreto, World Food Program Regional Director for Latin America and the Caribbean, in a statement on Friday, Nov.
+“Eta arrived at the worst moment, making life more difficult for millions of people who have been affected for years by erratic climate and recently by the socioeconomic crisis caused by COVID-19,” said Miguel Barreto, World Food Program regional director for Latin America and the Caribbean, in a statement Nov.
 13. “It also worries us that rain and flooding could destroy the next harvest, which subsistence farmers depend on.”

 Historical perspective

-Hurricane Iota is the latest storm on record to attain Category 5 strength.
-It also ranks the second strongest November hurricane on record.
-Iota’s peak winds leaped 40 mph in 6 hours Sunday night, quadrupling the criteria for hurricane rapid intensification, which is a 35 mph increase in 24 hours.
+Iota is the strongest hurricane ever observed this late in the season and ranks as the second-strongest November storm on record.
+Iota’s peak winds leaped 40 mph in six hours Sunday night, quadrupling the criteria for hurricane rapid intensification, which is a 35 mph increase in 24 hours.

-Its sudden strengthening was also reflected by a sudden drop in pressure, toppling 61 millibars in 24 hours, the fourth fastest rate on record, only trailing hurricanes Gilbert (1988), Rita (2005), and Wilma (2005).
+Its sudden strengthening was also reflected by a sudden drop in pressure, toppling 61 millibars in 24 hours, the fourth-fastest decline on record, only trailing hurricanes Gilbert (1988), Rita (2005) and Wilma (2005).

-This kind of rapid intensification is becoming more likely due to warming ocean waters from human-caused climate change.
+This kind of rapid intensification is becoming more likely due to warming ocean waters.
 The water temperatures east of Nicaragua, where Iota has explosively strengthened, have warmed markedly in recent decades during November and December.

 Iota’s intensity and rapid strengthening have helped make the 2020 season even more exceptional compared to past seasons:

-- 2020 is the first hurricane season on record featuring two major (Category 3 or higher) hurricanes on record, following Eta earlier this month.
+- 2020 is the first hurricane season on record featuring two major (Category 3 or higher) hurricanes, following Eta earlier this month.

-- Iota is the 6th major hurricane of the 2020 season, tying six other seasons for the second most in a year
+- Iota is the sixth major hurricane of the 2020 season, tying six other seasons for the second most in a year

-The latter half of the hurricane season has been particularly remarkable, as four of the last the 6 named storms to form, all named after Greek letter, have become major hurricanes.
+The latter half of the hurricane season has been particularly remarkable, as four of the last six named storms to form, all named after a Greek letter, have become major hurricanes.
 Storms named using the Greek alphabet have produced the equivalent energy of an average entire hurricane season.

-This year marks the 5th straight with a Category 5 forming in the tropical Atlantic, the longest stretch on record.
-Iota is the 7th Category 5 storm during that span.
+This year marks the fifth straight with a Category 5 storm forming in the tropical Atlantic, the longest stretch on record.
+Iota is the seventh Category 5 storm during that span.

 Matthew Cappucci and Jason Samenow reported from Washington.